durvs/durvs.github.io/cv-en.md

 ## Work Experience

 *   Front End Leader **[Infracommerce](http://www.infracommerce.com.br/)**, São Paulo, SP - `2019 (Current)`
-    * Responsible for development demands and technical solutions.
+    * Responsible for developing demands and technical solutions.
 Refinement and Estimation of effort to perform tasks
     * Creation of automated task and automation deploys flows made possible by informantion of an IC / CD environment
     * Front End team training.
 Creation of the "Infra talks" event, with the objective of disseminating knowledge among the teams through technical lectures on diverse subjects